Biden to Kabul attackers: 'We will hunt you down and make you pay' – KION546

 As the scale of the attack became clear, the President’s schedule was cleared, including a meeting with visiting Israeli Prime Minister Naftali Bennett that was rescheduled for Friday.

 After Biden’s meeting with his national security team concluded, he continued to be briefed in the Oval Office, according to the White House.
-The White House press briefing, initially scheduled for 12:00 p.m.
-ET, was delayed and the President’s virtual meeting with governors on Afghan refugees, which was scheduled for 3 p.m.
-ET, was been canceled.
+The President’s virtual meeting with governors on Afghan refugees, which was scheduled for 3 p.m.
+ET, was also canceled.

 Biden had raised the possibility of an attack — not from the Taliban, but from the ISIS group — last Friday.

-Note: This story has been updated with the death of a thirteenth US service member.